8 Warning Signs That Your Supervisor Is Incompetent

 Characteristics of bad bosses, and what a good one should look like.

 We have all had bad bosses, but how do we know if our supervisor is really a bad one?
-Here are 10 warnings signs that your boss can’t do the job, along with ideas about what a great supervisor should look like.
+Here are eight warning signs that your boss can’t do the job, along with ideas about what a great supervisor should look like.

 1. Never Has Time for You.
 Is your supervisor “too busy” to meet, even when it is important, or does he or she cancel when a meeting has been scheduled?
 Good supervision means being responsive to supervisees—giving them the time they need to get information, understand assignments, and especially receive clear feedback.